otrv4/otrv4/architecture-decisions/009-non-interactive-dake.md

 implementing XZDH, will be included in the published User Profile.
 The signature of the shared prekey must be published in order to be deniable as it is created using the participant's long term keys.
-We consider the signature of the user profile to be the signature of the shared prekey.
+We consider the signature of the User Profile to be the signature of the shared prekey.

 A Non-interactive Auth Message has the format: